Forge Code Integration

 Select the model from the list of available models.
 You can use RelaxAI models like

-- Start using Forge in your terminal by tying in any natural language command, or experiment with the interactive agents.
+Start using Forge in your terminal by typing in any natural language command, or experiment with the interactive agents.
 Please refer to the Forge Commands for more details on available commands and configurations.

-# forge shell> "Implement a new feature that allows users to export data in CSV format"
+Terminal window # forge shell> "Implement a new feature that allows users to export data in CSV format" -

 Commands and Usage